-Thirty-six agricultural businesses and organizations have come together to create the Missouri Farmers Care organization with interest in protecting agricultural opportunities in Missouri.
-Their partnership has yielded the Agri-Ready County designation program which is designed to promote counties that support Missouri farmers and Missouri’s economic interests in agriculture.
+Over forty agricultural businesses and organizations have come together to create Missouri Farmers Care with interest in protecting agricultural opportunities in Missouri.
+Their partnership has yielded the Agri-Ready County Designation program which is designed to promote counties that support Missouri farmers and Missouri’s economic interests in agriculture.

-Why should a county apply for the Agri-Ready County Designation?
+Why should a county apply for Agri-Ready County Designation?

 An Agri-Ready County designation will encourage county leaders, farmers, ranchers and agricultural processors to position the county for agriculture growth and development, encourage on-farm stewardship and encourage partnerships equipping students for skills needed in agricultural jobs.
 The program encourages local leaders, farmers, agri-businesses to strategically assess needs and opportunities to make sustainable, long-term decisions about investing and expanding farms, ranches and agricultural processing in a county.
 Click here to download a copy of the application: ARC Application